ChaseStewart/libPathfindingCpp/README.md

    + if the crossed paths cannot be resolved, this backoff will eventually lead to the algorithm failing with an exception
    + This should only (rightly) trigger in devilishly complex scenarios where I can't even talk through a fix with the picture in front of me

-## Algorithm
+### High Level Algorithm
-The high level algorithm is this
+The high level algorithm is as follows:
 1. validate all inputs, exit with error if any invalid case such as obstacle fully covers boundary or more than 4 agents
 2. Iterate over each target in order added, each available agent bids a path and distance
 3. For their bids, agents prefer straight line paths if acceptable, or else generate curved line paths (described below) as necessary